How to Custom Graphics: Part 4 (Photography)

 How do you use Photography on skis?

 Photography is one of our most popular requests for custom topsheets.
-We've created everything from collages of insects, to kids art, to tons and tons of dog photos (yes, we wish they could go on resort with us, too).
+We've created everything from collages of insects, to kids art, to dog photos..
 So let's dive into how to get the most out of photos on skis.

 Why We Love Photography